 - Spay/neuter verification (typically for dogs 6 months and older)

 - Flea Medication

-If you’re considering leaving your dog with a pet sitter, be aware of the pros and cons of this sort of arrangement.
-Things to take into consideration are your pet’s age, their level of sociability, and their overall personality.
-If you have an energetic pup, they will probably have a blast romping around at an off-leash facility.
+If you’re considering leaving your dog with a pet sitter, be aware of the pros and cons .
+Things to take into consideration are your pet’s age, level of sociability, and overall personality.
 Senior pets will most likely appreciate a quiet, calm space, or being left at home with a pet sitter.
 Ultimately, you should go with an arrangement where your dog will get the care and attention he needs.

 If you’ll be traveling long-distance, there are a few simple things you can do to make the ride as smooth as possible for you and your fur baby.
 For instance, your dog is much less likely to get car sick if they are traveling on an empty stomach.
 However, it’s important that they have plenty of water and take plenty of breaks along the way so both of you can potty and stretch your legs.

 Creating a cozy, nuzzled place for them to lay down in your car can help ease travel anxiety.
 If time allows, it would be beneficial to exercise your dog before the trip so they’re more tired during the ride, which can make for more peaceful transportation for everyone.

 If you’re taking the train to grandma’s house, Amtrak has a complete guide on pet allowances and prohibitions.

 The most important thing to have on you is your pet registration and vaccination records.
 Do not wait until the last minute to get these records from your vet, because they are not guaranteed to pick up your call!

 In order to make your dog’s stay as comfortable as possible, we recommend a few essential items: